joncardasis/ChromaColorPicker/README.md

 | handleLine | A line which is drawn from the addButton to the handleView. |

 ### Supported UIControlEvents
-`.TouchDown`       -> called when the handle is first grabbed
+`.touchDown`       -> called when the handle is first grabbed

-`.TouchUpInside`   -> called when handle is let go
+`.touchUpInside`   -> called when handle is let go

-`.ValueChanged`    -> called whenever the color has changed hue or shade
+`.valueChanged`    -> called whenever the color has changed hue or shade

-`.TouchDragInside` -> called when the handle has moved by a drag action
+`.touchDragInside` -> called when the handle has moved by a drag action

 ## Additional Info